davidjguru/davidjguru.github.io/_posts/2020-05-17-Drupal-snippets-creating-nodes-by-code.md

 * [Deprecate the custom path alias storage](https://www.drupal.org/project/drupal/issues/2233595).
 * ['Path aliases have been converted to revisionable entities'](https://www.drupal.org/node/3013865).

+You can see this custom module example in [my Gitlab repository here](https://gitlab.com/davidjguru/drupal-custom-modules-examples/-/tree/master/creating_nodes), and download with more resources from [the main repository in Gitlab](https://gitlab.com/davidjguru/drupal-custom-modules-examples/-/tree/master/).

 **Extra:**
 Remember that you can create nodes for testing using Drupal Console -for example- or Drush using the Devel Generate module from the [Devel family](https://www.drupal.org/project/devel).
 Creating nodes in Drupal 8 with Drupal Console (Module Devel Generate style):